pierrenoel/Laravel-Briefing/03.Exercice/b.step2.md

 # Display data in our views

 First, make sure you have at least more than one article in your table.
-Now, we are going to adapt your code in order to display the titles, the contents and the author of each article.
+Now, we are going to adapt your code in order to display the title, the content and the author of each article.

 ## ArticleController